 One of the weirdest places we’ve seen scratch and sniff has to be on clothing, but hey it’s the modern world why not!
 Naked & famous sell a pair of jeans that are scratch and sniff with the scent of mint which apparently lasts up to 5 washes and has been a very popular seller.
 Smellies, a clothing company, sell a huge range of scratch and sniff clothing aimed at children including apples, pears, and strawberries.

-By now, we all realise this concept is a very popular idea and spans many more areas that at least I knew of but this next concept is very Wonka-esque.
-Scratch and sniff wallpaper, produced by flavorpaper, allow you to cover your walls with your favourite scent such as their ‘Cherry Forever’ option which obviously smells of, you guessed it, cherries.
+By now, we all realize this concept is a very popular idea and spans many more areas that at least I knew of but this next concept is very Wonka-esque.
+Scratch and sniff wallpaper, produced by flavorpaper, allow you to cover your walls with your favorite scent such as their ‘Cherry Forever’ option which obviously smells of, you guessed it, cherries.
 Now this seems a step too far for my liking but as a novelty, for a club or bit of fun, it’s a great idea.

 Marketing and advertisements

 Marketing always loves the new and the edgy and this is no exception.
 We’ve all received a perfume or cologne sample in a magazine that was a scratch or rub to smell.
 In 2013, Old Spice took this one stage further and combined it with the internet through its ad in which a person ‘clicked to smell’, a scratch and sniff card was then sent in the post, this obviously limited the ads effectiveness and the joy of scratch and sniff but the idea was there.
 We think it’s only a matter of time until scratch and sniff is utilized in bus stations, subways or other public area, to sell products through an extra dimension.